INTERNATIONAL ADMISSION REQUIREMENTS

 2. Trinity Western University has developed multiple pathways for Undergraduate students to study English at the University.
 Completion of these programs meets the English Proficiency requirement.
 These programs include ESLI (English as a Second Language International) and UT (University Transition) at our Langley campus, and TLC (Trinity Language Center) and ATC at our Richmond campus.
 Students seeking entrance to the University through ESLI, TLC, UT or ATC must register with the program.
 English language skills will be assessed during Orientation and students will be placed in the appropriate level.

-3. Complete three consecutive years of full-time high school or post-secondary education in English within Canada or approved countries immediately prior to enrollment at TWU.
+3. Complete three consecutive years of full-time high school or post-secondary education in English within Canada or approved countries immediately prior to enrolment at TWU.
 Approved countries are: Australia, Ireland, New Zealand, United States, United Kingdom, Jamaica, Hispaniola, Anguilla, Saint Kitts and Nevis, Antigua and Barbuda, Montserrat, Guadeloupe, Dominica, Saint Vincent and the Grenadines, Barbados, Grenada, Aruba, Curacao, Bonaire, Trinidad, Tobago, Caicos and Turks, the Bahamas and Bermuda.

 4. Complete four consecutive years of full-time high school or post-secondary education in a North-American curriculum, where English is the principal language of instruction (outside of approved countries) immediately prior to admission to TWU.